vlad17/runlmc/README.md

 ### Roadmap

-0. Add a numerical gradient check for kernels using numdifftools package.
-0. Kernels add a PSD-checking test (induced covariance matrix should be PSD)
-0. create SKI folder - interpolation should be there too; -  Diagonal matrix (linalg)?
+0. create SKI folder: move interpolation code there, LMC matrix there, SKI matrix there (handles noise)
-0. Try stochastic log deriv for above (Cutajar paper) - rm eigenvalue stuff?
+0. Stochastic log deriv for above (Cutajar paper)
-0. Implement exact derivatives: the quadratic term and log
-0. Redo benchmarks: lots of kernels (Matern kernel?), lots of Q, different param config grid:
+0. Redo benchmarks: lots of kernels, lots of Q, different param config grid:
-    *  Benchmark/evaluate reconstruction error for K (on various example kernels)
+    *  Evaluate reconstruction error for K (on various example kernels)
-    *  Benchmark/evaluate reconstruction error for log likelihood
+    *  Evaluate reconstruction error for derivatives of likelihood
-    *  Benchmark/evaluate accuracy on synthetic examples (real examples?) - do Toeplitz eigen approximations need to be more accurate (i.e., preconditioned)?
 0. Write up the current algorithm (PDF)
 0. Investigate: when is iteration NOT converging (critical log) - what's the condition number in that case.
 0. Does chan Preconditioner carry over to SKI approximation?
 0. Do other inner circulant preconditioners (e.g., whittle) help inversion?
-0. Recalculation (cache partial eigenvalues, partial solutions, etc. -> O(1) derivatives).
+0. Remove SumMatrix / linalg approximate eigenvalue code

 ### Considerations